 IBISWorld industry Report Key Topics

-This industry manufactures and assembles personal computers (PCs), laptops and servers.
+This industry manufactures and/or assembles personal computers (PCs), laptops and servers.
 Operators typically purchase computer components (e.g. motherboards and graphics cards) from dedicated manufacturers in other industries (IBISWorld report 33441a, Semiconductor and Circuit Manufacturing).
 This industry does not include tablet computers, nor does it include manufacturers of computer monitors, mice, keyboards and printers (IBISWorld report 33411b, Computer Peripheral Manufacturing).

 Key External Drivers

 Industry Life Cycle

 Globalization & Trade